EducationMoney.com Homepage

 APPLICATION AND AWARD PROCESS:

-Pre-application Coordination: There is no official pre-application process.
-Individuals who have questions about their eligibility or the focus of their proposed research should contact the Office of Scholar Selection and Services.
+Pre-application Coordination: There is no official preapplication process.
+Individuals who have questions about their eligibility or the focus of their proposed research should contact the Scholar Selection and Services Office.
 This program is excluded from coverage under E.O.
 12372.

-Application Procedure: Applications can be obtained from the Office of Scholar Selection and Services.
-A complete application must include the following: 1. a completed two-page fellowship application form; 2. a list of the applicant's publications (not to exceed three pages); 3. two letters of references sent directly to the Center by the application deadline; 4. a project proposal not to exceed 5 single-spaced or two double-spaced pages (the most important element); and 5. a completed financial information form (included with the application form).
+Application Procedure: Applications may be obtained from the Scholar Selection and Services Office and may be downloaded from www.wilsoncenter.org.
+A complete application must include the following: 1. a completed two-page fellowship application form; 2. a list of the applicant's publications (not to exceed three pages); 3. two letters of references sent directly to the Center by the application deadline; 4. a project proposal not to exceed five single-spaced pages, and 5. a completed financial information form (included with the application form).

 Award Procedure: Applications are evaluated by peer review panels.